arpithkphy/arpithkphy/README.md

 - 👋 Hi, I’m Arpith Kumar
-- 👀 I’m interested in Theoretical Physics
+- 👀 I’m interested in Lattice QCD and Theoretical Physics
-- 🌱 I’m currently working as a SRF at IISER Mohali, India
+- 🌱 I’m currently working as a Postdoctoral Fellow at Central China Normal University Wuhan
-- 📫 Please reach me on arpithk.phy@gmail.com
+- 📫 Please reach me at arpithk.phy@gmail.com

 <!---
 arpithkphy/arpithkphy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.